-- 3. HOW the work was carried on; emphasize the principal, new, or adaptations of old teaching methods used and their effectiveness, rather than going into detail about every teaching method used; selection, training, and use of local leaders; and cooperation obtained from other extension workers, rural people, commercial interests, and other public agencies. - What RESULTS were obtained, not in terms of the activities carried on but in terms of objectives, or what was attempted at the beginning of the year. - HOW next year's work can be strengthened and improved in light of the current year's experience.
-(Optional)
+- 3. HOW the work was carried on; principal and new extension teaching methods and activities used and their effectiveness; selection, training, and use of local leaders; and cooperation obtained from other extension workers, rural people, commercial interests, and other public agracies. - What RESULTS were obtained, not in terms of the activities carried on but in terms of objectives, or what was attempted at the beginning of the year. - HOW next year's work can be strengthened and improved in light of the current year's experience.